blockdeep/pallet-collator-staking/README.md

 Staking rewards distributed to candidates and their stakers come from the following sources:

 - Transaction fees and tips collected for blocks produced.
-- An optional per-block flat amount coming from a different pot (for example, Treasury).
+- An optional per-block flat amount coming from a different pot.
 This is to "top-up" the rewards in case fees and tips are too small.

 The pallet assumes all rewards are generated from existing funds on the blockchain, and **there is no inflation**